DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 233: "my wifi pooped" -Heartsome_NaNa (23-Aug-21)
 * 234: "The question now is where did I put your skin?" -DeviCat (24-Aug-21)
 * 235: "No problem, GimmieMoment" -Rosuav (24-Aug-21)
-* <missing quote 236, ask CandiCat for it please>
+* 236: "Emergency Bunny" -DeviCat (24-Aug-21)
 * 237: "ᨐᵉᵒʷ" -Adora08phoenix (24-Aug-21)

-This list is missing 1 quotes, plus any that have been recently added.
+* 238: "my shape is round" -yankeekitty (25-Aug-21)

+There may be quotes newer than these that have yet to be collected.